The Reluctant Queen: Plot summary

 Rumours envelop the countryside after Richard's nephews vanish without a trace.
 Richard invites his widowed sister-in-law and her daughter's back to court, despite Anne's paranoia about Elizabeth.
 Anne realizes her mistake too late.
-With the last ounce of her strength she writes her memoirs, then silently dies on the night of an eclipse.
+With the last ounce of her strength she writes her memoirs, then silently dies on the night of a solar eclipse.

 Unmentioned in the novel are Richard's eventual downfall and death at the battle of Bosworth and Elizabeth's rise as consort of the new king, and mother of a new dynasty, and the fate of Isabel's children Edward and Margaret who were executed in 1499 and 1541 respectively.